 Leveraging an advanced forklift safety system offers a proactive way to prevent accidents.
 This includes:

-• Pre-Operational Safety Checklist: These digital safety checklists help to see if the forklift is in good condition to operate and that the operator is eligible to use it, thereby reducing the risk of accidents caused by maintenance issues or untrained personnel.
+- Pre-Operational Forklift Safety Checklist: Forkilft safety checklist helps to see if the forklift is in good condition to operate and that the operator is eligible to use it, thereby reducing the risk of accidents caused by maintenance issues or untrained personnel.

-• Fleet Management Software: This technology provides insights into forklift operations in identifying patterns that may indicate unsafe behavior or areas for improvement.
+- Forklift Fleet Management Software: Forklift fleet management software provides insights into forklift operations in identifying patterns that may indicate unsafe behavior or areas for improvement.

 Comprehensive Maintenance and Inspection Routines